 When the hormone levels get higher, the risk of pigmentation increases.
 Tip — exfoliate!

 2 min read

 Pigment spots, so-called hyperpigmentation, are very common when you are pregnant.
-It is caused by the changes in the hormone balance: the hormone levels rise.
-If you’ve had pigment spots in your face before, you might notice that the spots are getting darker and more distinct during your pregnancy.
+It is caused by changes in the hormone balance: the hormone levels rise.
+If you’ve had pigment spots on your face before, you might notice that the spots are getting darker and more distinct during your pregnancy.

 As hyperpigmentation is often caused by the body’s hormonal changes, you can expect the spots to go away, or at least fade considerably, within three months after giving birth.
 Be patient and look after your skin!